 For a transfer student with extensive elective credit from the previous institution, certain minors may require additional credit beyond the minimum for graduation as courses can not be used to fulfill requirement for the primary degree.
 Other minors may not specify that courses be separate from a student's major field of study.
 Please check the Academic Programs Catalog or speak to an advisor for details.

 This minor is an excellent choice for Horticulture majors interested in viticulture and Enology.
 The Minor in Beverage Science and Technology is designed to provide students with fundamental knowledge of the production of fermented beverages.
 Certain courses in this minor are only offered at off-campus wineries or breweries.
 The minor is available as an elective to students who are enrolled in bachelor’s degree programs at Michigan State University.
 The minor is administered by the Department of Food Science and Human Nutrition.

 The Minor in Entomology, which is administered by the Department of Entomology, is designed to serve students in other fields who desire additional training in the insect sciences.
 It provides an introduction to a range of entomological knowledge, including insect identification, ecology, and management.
-Click here to learn more.

 This minor, administered by the Department of Horticulture, is open to all students.
 This program provides the opportunity for students to become familiar with the concepts, techniques, and issues related to modern biotechnology.
 Students planning to pursue graduate study in biotechnology-related fields, or who may be interested in careers with corporations or agencies for which a basic familiarity with biotechnology is important, should consider this minor.